 Jan Sleutels, Ph.D., Senior University Lecturer, Philosophy of Mind and Media Philosophy, Institute for Philosophy, Leiden University (Netherlands) Jan Sleutels is Senior University Lecturer, Philosophy of Mind and Media Philosophy at Leiden University.
 His teaching and research interests include metaphysics, philosophy of mind, and media philosophy.
 His article “Greek Zombies” appears in Reflections on the Dawn of Consciousness, and he has spoken on Jaynes’s theory at The Julian Jaynes Society Conference on Consciousness and Bicameral Studies, Julian Jaynes Conference on Consciousness at the University of Prince Edward Island in 2006, and the Toward A Science of Consciousness Conference in 2008 and 2009.
 He authored the book Real Knowledge: The Problem of Content in Neural Epistemics.

-Center for Applied Psychophysiology and Self-regulation, Rochester Institute of Technology Laurence Sugarman is Research Professor and Director of the Center for Applied Psychophysiology and Self-regulation in the College of Health Sciences and Technology at the Rochester Institute of Technology (RIT); a developmental and behavioral pediatrician at the Easter Seals Diagnostic and Treatment Center in Rochester, New York; and Clinical Professor in Pediatrics at the University of Rochester School of Medicine and Dentistry.
-Over two decades of primary care pediatric practice, Dr. Sugarman refined clinical biofeedback and hypnosis strategies that effectively increase resilience and coping skills for young people and families.
+Center for Applied Psychophysiology and Self-regulation, Rochester Institute of Technology Laurence I. Sugarman is Research Professor and Director of the Center for Applied Psychophysiology and Self-regulation in the College of Health Sciences and Technology at the Rochester Institute of Technology (RIT); a developmental and behavioral pediatrician at the Easter Seals Diagnostic and Treatment Center in Rochester, New York; and Clinical Professor in Pediatrics at the University of Rochester School of Medicine and Dentistry.
+Over two decades of primary care pediatric practice, Professor Sugarman refined clinical biofeedback and hypnosis strategies that effectively increase resilience and coping skills for young people and families.
 Based on this experience, he produced an internationally acclaimed video-documentary, Hypnosis in Pediatric Practice: Imaginative Medicine in Action.
 At RIT, he has focused on (1) how best to evoke the abilities of young people with autism spectrum disorder and other chronic health problems, (2) innovative interactive media for health, and (3) pedagogy for professional development in psychobiological care.
 With Dr. William Wester, Dr. Sugarman has co-authored and co-edited the text, Therapeutic Hypnosis with Children and Adolescents.
 His new book, coauthored with Julie Linden and Lee Brooks, is Changing Minds with Clinical Hypnosis.